 - Add rubberbands to the bottom of your waterbottle.
 Each time you refill you move a rubber band to the bottom so you can track how many times you’ve refilled.

-- OR if you have kids like mine who like to move the rubberbands all around, keep a paper tracker like the one on my Rock Your Bod Fitness Tracker or an App tracker like this one
+- OR if you have kids like mine who like to move the rubberbands all around, keep a paper tracker like the one on my Rock Your Bod Fitness Tracker (see below to snag it for free) or an App tracker like this one

 - Pair drinking with other parts of your routine.
 Drink a glass when you wake up.
 Drink before each of your meals.
 Drink each time you go to the kitchen.
 When you nurse your baby….whatever you do throughout the day.